dilshankarunarathne/cpp-notes/README.md

 If the main thread finishes its execution before *t1*, we will no longer see the console output.
 So, if we ever have two or more threads sharing the same resource (in this case `cout`), we should keep the *main* thread running, until all the child processes finish their execution.

 Remember, we can only **join** or *detach* a thread only once.
 If we ever call the `join` method on a thread that is not joinable, or in other words, if the child thread object goes out of scope before we *join* or *detach* it, the program will crash.
-To avoid that, there is a joinable() method in thread, that returns a bool.
-We can check for that before we call detach or join.
-We still don't get do detach or join more than once, but at least in this way, the program would not crash.
+To avoid that, there is a `joinable()` method in thread, that returns a bool.
+We can check for that before we call *detach* or *join*.
+We still don't get do *detach* or *join* more than once, but at least in this way, the program would not crash.
-We could cover the parent process with try-and-catch block to make sure the child thread joins, with or without exception.
-Or we could use the RAII approach, and wrap the child thread object with a wrapper class, and have its destructor call join function.
+We could cover the parent process with *try-and-catch* block to make sure the child thread joins, with or without exception.
+Or we could use the **RAII** approach, and wrap the child thread object with a wrapper class, and have its destructor call join function.

 --------------------------------------------------------------------------
 class Fctor {